 Day three at Rootstech was a Family Day and crowds of kids and teens flocked around the Rootstech, sessions and expo hall.
 It was great to see their smiling faces enjoying themselves.
 For day 3, I am reporting on three sessions, your portable genealogy research log, more search expertise and a few notes on using DNA to find family and ancestors.
 Again I will split this report into parts so here goes with day three, part 1.

-I learned what need to put in the research log and what else you may wish to put in the log.
-For this Jennifer showed her own spread sheet and discussed the value of each column and it’s purpose in the research log.
+I learned what I need to put in the research log and what else you may wish to put in the log.
+For this Jennifer showed her own spreadsheet and discussed the value of each column and its purpose in the research log.
 Jennifer talked about standardised sourcing and deciding what to do with your citations which I need to find out more about to make my research log a successful project.
-She suggested we create a citations spread sheet too.
-Excel spreadsheet tip 1: if you want to link to a document or image file on your computer to the spreadsheet use the actual name of the file so that if the link is disabled you can find the file by it’s name.
+She suggested we create citations spreadsheet too.
+Excel spreadsheet tip 1: if you want to link to a document or image file on your computer to the spreadsheet using the actual name of the file so that if the link is disabled you can find the file by its name.
 Excel spreadsheet tip 2: How do you make this link?
-Write file name in the cell, highlight and right click, select hyperlink, find the location of the file on your computer.
+Write file name in the cell, highlight and right-click, select hyperlink, find the location of the file on your computer.
 Select the file and this makes a hyperlink directly to the file in your spreadsheet.
 Only allow one link per Excel cell.
 Jennifer said also document in the log “no” finds so you know you have what you have checked at that source and when.
 This saves you revisiting unnecessarily.
 You can still recheck the source armed with new knowledge or skill but at least you will not visit randomly checking the same data over and over again, wasting time.
 (Sounds familiar when I am researching.)
 She agreed to put her spreadsheet headings online once she gets a spare minute from her busy schedule.
-Once I see these I will add a link to the spread sheets.
+Once I see these I will add a link to the spreadsheets.
 I left with my head bubbling with ideas.
 First review my current collection of data, images, vital records, etc and tie together this research log with and indexing system and properly citing sources.